 GeneCards Summary for ROCK2 Gene

-ROCK2 (Rho-Associated, Coiled-Coil Containing Protein Kinase 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include protein serine/threonine kinase activity and structural molecule activity.
-An important paralog of this gene is STK38L.
+ROCK2 (Rho Associated Coiled-Coil Containing Protein Kinase 2) is a Protein Coding gene.
+Diseases associated with ROCK2 include Dextrocardia and Ureteral Obstruction.
+Among its related pathways are Integrin Pathway and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity.
+An important paralog of this gene is ROCK1.